 • To add data to the list: Select an item from the Character pulldown list and enter a value in the Replacement text box.
-The leftmost button is labeled Assign and is active any time a control character is selected and a valid (non-blank) entry is made in the Replacement textbox.
-Clicking the Assign button adds the entry to the list.
+The leftmost button is labeled Assign and is

 • To delete an item from the list: Click on the item to be deleted.
 The rightmost button is enabled and labeled Remove.
 Click the Remove button to remove the entry from the list.